This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 - Mettle Liquid lipstick – not vegan

 - Stroke Of Genius Heavy-Duty Kohl – 02 Purple Rain – not vegan

 - Stroke Of Genius Heavy-Duty Kohl – 04 Blue Suede Shoes – not vegan

-Their website says, “Manufactured in state-of-the-art facilities across Germany, Italy, India, USA and Korea the brand ships its bestselling products across Lips, Eyes, Face and Nail categories across the world.”
+SUGAR Cosmetics’ website states, “Manufactured in state-of-the-art facilities across Germany, Italy, India, USA and Korea the brand ships its bestselling products across Lips, Eyes, Face and Nail categories across the world.”

-I asked SUGAR Cosmetics if their mica is ethically sourced without forced or child labor and they responded by stating,
+So I asked SUGAR Cosmetics if their mica is ethically sourced without the use of child labor and they responded by stating,

 “We are elated to know that and thank you for your love and support.
 We do use Mica in our products to create the shimmer or glow effect.
 Our products are outsourced from different countries and the manufacturers are authorized and certified.